 Also play around with focal lengths.
 Zoom in for incredible close-ups, and shoot wide so the animal’s entire body is in the image.
 You can either use a zoom lens or physically move in closer or further away from the pet.
 I like mixing up portrait and landscape orientations, as well.
 The idea is to take a bunch of different photos.
 That way you’re sure to come up with a few winners!

 3. Make Your Life Easier By Using Props And Treats

-Dogs are like babies.
-They all love treats and some may cooperate when it comes to props.
-This will depend on what props you use.
-For instance, some dogs won’t tolerate hats or other accessories.
-The personality of the dog will dictate what you can and can’t use.
-In my experience, there isn’t a dog that doesn’t love toys and treats.
+In my experience, there isn’t a dog who doesn’t love toys and treats.
 Treats can be used as a reward for good behavior, and toys can be used strategically to enable you to capture your shot.
 Bring a variety of toys because each pet has their own preference.

 I always bring a squeaky toy when photographing animals.
 It will at least get their attention for a couple of seconds, which is usually enough time to snap a couple of shots.
 This is when a fast shutter speed is indispensable.
 Would your dog tolerate glasses?
 Puppies certainly wouldn’t go for it.
 Older dogs, who have lost their vivacious spunk, may be your best bet when it comes to this type of shot.

 I love these dogs with reindeer ears.
 How fun for a Christmas card!

 Watch this video for more tips and tricks: